mikey-7x/Headless-firefox/README.md

 http://192.168.1.42:6080

-🍃hf.sh or hf1.sh also gives a link/ip using this you will able to share your Headless firefox
+🍃The "hf.sh or hf1.sh" script also gives a link/ip.using this you will able to share your Headless firefox.so you can skip above ip finding steps

 ---